wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 As you may remember from [#s](#enhancing-llms-with-tools), we can implement tools for the agent as C# functions or Semantic Kernel plugins.

 You can use tools to give agents access to information through a vector index.
-This is essentially including the RAG design pattern we discussed in [#s](#retrieval-augmented-generation).
+You can use the RAG design pattern discussed in [#s](#retrieval-augmented-generation) for this purpose.

 You can also use existing MCP (Model Context Protocol) servers to integrate your agent with websites like GitHub or tools like Google Drive.
 We haven't covered MCP in this book, but you can learn more about this protocol [in the documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-mcp-plugins?pivots=programming-language-csharp).